General

 01.10.2022

-This World Coffee Day (Saturday, 1st October), we are making coffee drinkers’ daily cup all the more meaningful.
-In a unique partnership with environmental activism organisation, the Jane Goodall Institute (JGI), we will plant thousands of trees on behalf of our hospitality partners who serve their guests our responsibly sourced coffee, while gifting guests a 1+1 complimentary coffee voucher to celebrate their part in our sustainability initiative. | Photo: © Jane Goodall Institute
+This World Coffee Day, we partner with the Jane Goodall Institute to plant trees on behalf of our hospitality partners.
+Guests receive a 1+1 coffee voucher to celebrate their part in our sustainability initiative.

 09.09.2022